Vyral/base-template/_posts/2020-03-20-a-message-from-alex.md

 I’m here to guide you and make fact-based, researched decisions if you need to sell your home (or buy one) since life must go on for those in situations who need to move.

 That may be you or someone you know.
 I have your back.
-If there’s anything I can do to help you, call me at (949) 682-8880.
+If there’s anything I can do to help you, **call me at (949) 682-8880**.

 I’m here to help if you need *anything*.
 Let me know.